 Today, the Commission consists of ten (10) members.
 These members include: four (4) citizen members, who cannot be judges or attorneys, appointed by the Governor; two (2) attorneys, each having practiced law for at least ten (10) years in Colorado, appointed by the Governor; and two (2) district court judges and two (2) county court judges appointed by the Colorado Supreme Court.
 Appointments by the Governor require confirmation by the Colorado State Senate.
-While Commission members serve four-year terms without salary, they do receive reimbursement for actual and necessary expenses in their conduct of Commission business.
+Commission members serve four-year terms without salary; however, they do receive reimbursement for actual and necessary expenses in their conduct of Commission business.

-At the close of 2005, the Commission membership consisted of the following ten (10) individuals:
+For the year 2008, the Commission membership consists of the following ten (10) individuals: